EsraaAseem/Nashirnet_BackendDeveloper_Assessment/README.md

 Create the database and apply EF Core migrations.
 Seed Categories and Products from the provided JSON files (SeedData/categories.json, SeedData/products.json).

- ## Code of Honor: I confirm the submitted work is my own and was completed without AI code-generation tools.  — <Your Name>, <Date>

 Seed the three roles (Sales, InventoryManager, Admin) and their category/column permissions, per the permission matrix in the brief.
+ ## Code of Honor: I confirm the submitted work is my own and was completed without AI code-generation tools.  —  Esraa Aseem, 05/07/2026